Vanguitar/1111/README.md

 In the reverse diffusion process, a one-dimensional U-Net architecture is employed as the denoising network backbone.
 The network comprises three hierarchical levels with progressive downsampling and upsampling operations.
 At each level, self-attention mechanisms enable the network to capture long-range temporal dependencies within fault features.
 Crucially, cross-attention blocks are selectively integrated into the higher resolution levels of both the encoding and decoding paths.

+### Fusion of source domain healthy features

+The conditioning information for the training phase is derived from the fused healthy features of the source domain.
+Prior to entering the cross-attention mechanism, healthy signals from the source domain are aggregated across all samples to compute a representative condition signature.
+Specifically, the fused healthy feature for the source domain is computed as:

+$$\mathbf{h}_s = \frac{1}{N_h} \sum_{i=1}^{N_h} \mathbf{H}_{s,i}$$

+where $\mathbf{H}_{s,i}$ represents the healthy signal features from the source domain (e.g., at operating condition $s$), $N_h$ denotes the total number of healthy samples available from the source domain, and $\mathbf{h}_s$ is the averaged healthy feature representation that captures the operating-condition-specific perturbations and impulses characteristic of the source domain.
+This aggregated representation encodes the baseline vibration signature and environmental noise patterns unique to the source operating condition.

+### Cross-attention mechanism with health-guided conditioning

 The core innovation lies in the health-guided cross-attention mechanism, which injects domain-specific condition information into the feature synthesis process.
-During the training phase, fused healthy features from the source domain are used as conditioning information within the cross-attention modules.
+During the training phase, the fused healthy features $\mathbf{h}_s$ are used as conditioning information within the cross-attention modules.
 These healthy features contain the specific perturbations and impulses induced by the source operating condition, such as vibration signatures due to particular load levels or rotational speeds.
 The cross-attention mechanism computes attention weights that link the noisy fault features (query) to the healthy condition features (key and value), enabling the model to learn how condition-specific perturbations should influence the denoising process.

 Mathematically, the cross-attention operation is formulated as:

-Attention(Q, K, V) = softmax(Q K^T / √d_k) V
+$$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V$$

-where Q represents the query vectors derived from the current noisy features, K and V are the key and value vectors computed from the conditioning healthy features, and d_k denotes the dimension of each attention head.
-The normalization by √d_k ensures numerical stability.
+where $Q \in \mathbb{R}^{L \times d_k}$ represents the query vectors derived from the current noisy features at sequence length $L$, $K, V \in \mathbb{R}^{1 \times d_k}$ are the key and value vectors computed from the conditioning healthy features (note that $\mathbf{h}_s$ is broadcast across the sequence dimension), and $d_k$ denotes the dimension of each attention head.
+The normalization by $\sqrt{d_k}$ ensures numerical stability.
 The resulting attention-weighted combination allows the model to selectively emphasize those aspects of the source condition that are most relevant to preserving domain-specific characteristics during feature generation.

+### Delta conditioning for target domain adaptation

 During the generation phase, the same cross-attention mechanism operates with different conditioning inputs.
 Instead of source domain healthy features, the model receives the difference between target domain and source domain healthy features.
-This delta conditioning approach enables the network to learn and apply domain-specific transformations that adapt synthesized features toward the target operating condition.
-The mechanism effectively captures what distinguishes the target domain from the source, guiding the synthesis toward target-domain characteristic fault features without requiring access to target-domain fault training data.
+This delta conditioning approach is formulated as:

+$$\mathbf{c}_{\Delta} = \mathbf{h}_t - \mathbf{h}_s$$

+where $\mathbf{h}_t = \frac{1}{N_h'} \sum_{i=1}^{N_h'} \mathbf{H}_{t,i}$ represents the averaged healthy feature from the target domain (e.g., at operating condition $t$), $\mathbf{h}_s$ is the source domain healthy feature as previously defined, and $\mathbf{c}_{\Delta}$ represents the delta conditioning vector that captures the distributional shift between domains.

+This delta representation is particularly powerful because it explicitly encodes what distinguishes the target domain from the source without introducing actual faulty target-domain information (which is unavailable).
+The network learns to interpret $\mathbf{c}_{\Delta}$ as a transformation instruction: "apply these domain-specific adjustments to synthesize features that exhibit target-domain characteristics."
+By operating on the difference rather than absolute conditions, the mechanism becomes domain-agnostic and can generalize to multiple target domains, provided that healthy reference signals are available for those domains.

 The selective placement of cross-attention modules is strategic.
 They are applied only at higher resolution levels of the network, where fine-grained temporal patterns are preserved.
 Lower resolution levels, which encode more abstract structural information, bypass cross-attention to focus on general fault characteristics that generalize across domains.
 This design prevents over-conditioning on domain-specific details while maintaining sufficient guidance to capture operating-condition-induced variations.